mjec/hledger-lsp/server/README.md

 - `inlayHints.showInferredAmounts` (boolean, default: true): Show calculated amounts for postings that omit explicit amounts
-- `inlayHints.showRunningBalances` (boolean, default: false): Display running balance after each posting (can be noisy for large files)
+- `inlayHints.showRunningBalances` (boolean, default: false): Display running balance after each posting (disabled by default as it can be noisy for large files)
 - `inlayHints.showCostConversions` (boolean, default: true): Show total cost in target commodity for postings with @ or @@ notation